junxit/us-congress-bills-115/bill.md

   - **(1)** consider the regulatory certainty that commercial spectrum users and Federal entities need to make longer-term investment decisions for shared access to be viable; and
   - **(2)** evaluate any barriers to voluntary commercial arrangements in which non-Federal users could provide access to Federal entities.

-## § 12.
+## § 11.
 Unlicensed services in guard bands

 - **(a)** *In general* After public notice and comment, and in consultation with the Secretary and the head of each affected Federal agency (or a designee thereof), with respect to frequencies allocated for Federal use, the Commission shall adopt rules that permit unlicensed services where feasible to use any frequencies that are designated as guard bands to protect frequencies allocated after the date of enactment of this Act by competitive bidding under section 309(j) of the Communications Act of 1934 (47 U.S.C.
 309(j)), including spectrum that acts as a duplex gap between transmit and receive frequencies.
 - **(b)** *Limitation* The Commission may not permit any use of a guard band under this section that would cause harmful interference to a licensed service or a Federal service operating in the guard band or in an adjacent band.
 - **(c)** *Rule of construction* Nothing in this section shall be construed as limiting the Commission or the Secretary from otherwise making spectrum available for licensed or unlicensed use in any frequency band in addition to guard bands, including under section 3, consistent with their statutory jurisdictions.

-## § 13.
+## § 12.
 Pre-auction funding

 Section 118(d)(3)(B)(i)(II) of the National Telecommunications and Information Administration Organization Act (47 U.S.C.
 928(d)(3)(B)(i)(II)) is amended by striking “5 years” and inserting “8 years”.

-## § 14.
+## § 13.
 Immediate transfer of funds

 Section 118(e)(1) of the National Telecommunications and Information Administration Organization Act (47 U.S.C.
 928(e)(1)) is amended by adding at the end the following:

-> - **(D)** At the request of an eligible Federal entity, the Director of OMB may transfer the amount under subparagraph (A) immediately—
+> - **(D)** At the request of an eligible Federal entity, the Director of the Office of Management and Budget (in this subsection referred to as OMB) may transfer the amount under subparagraph (A) immediately—
 >   - **(i)** after the frequencies are reallocated by competitive bidding under section 309(j) of the Communications Act of 1934 (47 U.S.C.
 309(j)); or
 >   - **(ii)** in the case of an incumbent Federal entity that is incurring relocation or sharing costs to accommodate sharing spectrum frequencies with another Federal entity, after the frequencies from which the other eligible Federal entity is relocating are reallocated by competitive bidding under section 309(j) of the Communications Act of 1934 (47 U.S.C.
 309(j)), without regard to the availability of such sums in the Fund.
 > - **(E)** Prior to the deposit of proceeds into the Fund from an auction, the Director of OMB may borrow from the Treasury the amount under subparagraph (A) for a transfer under subparagraph (D).
 The Treasury shall immediately be reimbursed, without interest, from funds deposited into the Fund.

-## § 15.
+## § 14.
 Amendments to the Spectrum Pipeline Act of 2015

 Section 1008 of the Spectrum Pipeline Act of 2015 (Public Law 114–74; 129 Stat.
 584) is amended in the matter preceding paragraph (1) by inserting “, after notice and an opportunity for public comment,” after “the Commission”.

-## § 16.
+## § 15.
 GAO assessment of unlicensed spectrum and Wi-Fi use in low-income neighborhoods

 - **(a)** *Study*
   - **(1)** *In general* The Comptroller General of the United States shall conduct a study to evaluate the availability of broadband Internet access using unlicensed spectrum and wireless networks in low-income neighborhoods.